sigurd4/poengsum/README.md

 Each line contains one team, followed by a colon, and then whitespace separated point values for each round.
 Team names can include a colon.
 The points follow the last colon on each line.
 Teams that have not participated in all rounds will have a score of 0 in those rounds they were not participating in.
 It supports UTF-8.

+The program will then parse this file when ran in the same directory, and gives helpful and easy-to-understand error messages if issues arise with reading or parsing it.

 ## Output

 You can then display the leaderboard for the total sum of all rounds thus far by entering `poengsum` in the terminal, in the same directory as `poengsum.txt`.